 Take a few minutes to review these final slides for more information about the end of Massive Resistance and the way people continue to honor the legacy of Barbara Johns and her classmates.

-Today, the Moton Museum continues to educate the public about young people like Barbara Johns, a 16-year-old girl who took a stand for her beliefs long before adults like Rosa Parks gave up her seat on the bus, before Dr. King gave his “I Have a Dream Speech,” and before the March on Washington.
+Today, the Moton Museum continues to educate the public about young people like Barbara Johns, a 16-year-old girl who took a stand for her beliefs long before adults like Rosa Parks gave up her seat on the bus, and before Dr. King gave the iconic “I Have a Dream Speech,” during the 1963 March on Washington.

 Robert Shetterly is an artist who created “Americans Who Tell The Truth.”
 Shetterly’s portraits honor citizens who courageously address issues of social, environmental, and economic fairness.
 By combining art and other media, Shetterly offers visual narratives to inspire a new generation of engaged Americans who “will act for the common good, our communities, and the Earth.
 Shetterly donated his portrait of Barbara Johns to the Moton Museum, where it now hangs in the same auditorium where, at the age of 16, she led the student strike in 1951 which would eventually help desegregate America’s public schools.